 The program at NYU Berlin is designed for students in the social sciences and humanities who want to earn credit in their majors—including sociology, history, politics, studio art, environmental studies and European studies—while having a transformative experience abroad.
 Courses are taught in English, and German language courses are offered at all levels.
 Day trips and guided excursions in and around Berlin are included in the program.

-Academic Calendar: Fall/Spring/Summer/Full Year
+Academic Calendar: Fall/Spring/Full Year/Summer/J-Term

 Credits: 12 to 18 NYU credits